mvilain/gitlab/roles/gitlab/README.md

 # Ansible Role: GitLab

 Much of this role is taken from [https://github.com/geerlingguy/ansible-role-gitlab](Guy Geerling's gitlab role).
 It's from 2014 and out of date.
-This role installs GitLab, a Ruby-based front-end to Git, on any RedHat/CentOS or Debian/Ubuntu linux system using the Omnibus Linux packages described on the [https://about.gitlab.com/install](gitlab web site)
+This role installs GitLab, a Ruby-based front-end to Git, on any RedHat/CentOS or Debian/Ubuntu linux system using the Omnibus Linux packages described on the [https://about.gitlab.com/install](gitlab web site).

+This role was updated to use AlmaLinux in addition to CentOS 8 which is being essentially EOL'ed.
+Future revisions will focus on AlmaLinux or forks of the CentOS 8 branch rather than updating CentOS 8.

 GitLab's default administrator account details are below; be sure to login immediately after installation and change these credentials!